 Different Climbing Routes on Mount Everest

-Climbers face many obstacles and challenges when attempting to reach the summit of Mount Everest, and each route has its unique rewards and challenges.
+Climbers face many obstacles and challenges when attempting to reach the top of Mount Everest, and each route has its unique rewards and challenges.
 Two main routes for climbing Mount Everest are the North Col Route, which is reachable from Tibet, and the South Col Route, which is reachable from Nepal.

 South Col Route